humdek-unibe-ch/tbi-gaze/README.md

 This is done in the program `GazeToMouseClose.exe`.

 ### GazeToMouseClose.exe
-This program requests `GazeToMouseClose.exe` to close gracefully.
+This program requests `GazeToMouse.exe` to close gracefully.

 ## Config File
 Each executable of the toolset uses a common config file.